hmc-cs111-fall2015/project-notebook/Entry 5 -- November 25 copy.md

 More error handling is needed, but I'm not certain how to implement it best.

 Next is better commenting, which I can do before getting back from break.
+Later, edges will be implemented.

 ## Questions